Siziksu/AndroidArchitecture/README.md

 ## Layer communication

 ```
 app.view.ui    -> app.presenter

-app.presenter ^  return result through a listener
+app.presenter  ^  return result
-              -> domain.facade
+               -> domain

-domain.facade -> domain.request -> data.facade
+domain.request -> data.facade

-data.facade   -> data.database  ^  return response through a listener
+data.facade    -> data.database  ^  return response
-              -> data.client    ^  return response through a listener
+               -> data.client    ^  return response
 ```

 ## How it works

 1. The `User Interface` will register in the `Presenter` and ask him for the things it needs.
-2. Then, the `Presenter` will communicate with the `Domain` by asking for this data to the domain classes (`Facades`), and after receiving the response, process it and deliver it to the `User Interface`.
+2. Then, the `Presenter` will communicate with the `Domain` by asking for this data to the domain classes (`Facades` or `Requests`), and after receiving the response, process it and deliver it to the `User Interface`.
-3. In the `Domain` layer, this `Facade` classes will communicate with the `Data` layer through the domain `Request` classes.
-This `Request` classes will communicate with the `Data` layer asking for this data to the data classes (`Facades`).
+3. In the `Domain` layer, the `Facade` through the `Request` classes or this last directly will communicate with the `Data` layer.
+This `Request` classes will communicate with the `Data` layer asking for this data through the data classes (`Facades`).
 4. In the Data layer, this `Facade` classes will manage the `cache` and the `cloud` through the data `Client` classes.
 Finally, this `Client` class will manage the `Retrofit` service calls.

 As said before, all the layers will have access to the `Common` layer which contains the `Model` and `global objects`.

-Each layer has a `Listener` to pass the data back (`Callbacks`).

 ## License